 John Bruna (Jangchub Chophel) is an author, counselor, educator, mindfulness and Dharma teacher.
-With humble and challenging beginnings, he grew up in a low-income environment, surrounded by drugs, alcohol, and violence.
-In 1984, at the age of 22, John began a spiritual journey that changed the course of his life.
+With humble and challenging beginnings, he grew up in a low-income environment, surrounded by drugs and violence.
+In 1984, at the age of 22, John found recovery and began a journey that changed the course of his life.
 As a result of that journey, John has been able to turn his experiences of being a dishwasher, auto mechanic, corporate manager, graduate student, and spiritual practitioner into insights on how to live productively, creatively, and collaboratively.
 After living in different cultural and economic environments, along with educational and spiritual training, John has become an accessible, authentic teacher and role model for people who want positive change and progress in their life.

 Having transformed his own life, John pursued his passion to help others who were struggling.
-John became a drug and alcohol abuse counselor for adolescents and families.
+John became an addiction counselor for adolescents and families.
 Believing he could reach at-risk youth best as a high school teacher, he returned to school to complete teaching credentials.
 John then fulfilled his dream of teaching low-income, minority students at Jordan High School in Long Beach, California.
 Combining life experiences and counseling training with a teaching career, John became a popular and effective teacher, able to inspire his students to achieve.
 His students are still very much a part of his life and he continues to have contact with many of them.

 In addition to other professional pursuits, John had also been a student of Buddhism for many years.
 A teaching by His Holiness the 14th Dalai Lama inspired him to become an ordained Buddhist monk.
 In August 2005, John traveled to Gaden Shartse Monastery in India, where the eminent Lati Rinpoche ordained him with the name of Jangchub Chophel.
 Returning from India, he continued his monastic studies at Thubten Dhargye Ling, under the guidance of the venerated teacher, Geshe Tsultim Gyeltsen.
 John then returned to the classroom, teaching another 3 years while in monastic robes.